Audit Committee Members

 - Establishing policies for the hiring of employees or former employees of the independent auditors, as required by the rules and regulations of the SEC.

-- Reviewing and approving all related party transactions, as required by the NASDAQ.
+- Reviewing and approving all related party transactions, as required by Nasdaq.

 - Reviewing and approving any material off-balance sheet arrangements or other material financial arrangements of the Company that do not appear on the financial statements of the Company.